sushihangover/sushihangover.github.io/source/_posts/2015-11-18-xamarin-android-shared-preferences.markdown

 - sharedperferences
 - android
 ---
-While I do not directly recommend this technique, it seems using the `PreferenceManager` `GetDefaultSharedPreferences` is really popular in saving values between different activities.
+While I do not directly recommend this technique, it seems using the `PreferenceManager.GetDefaultSharedPreferences` is really popular in saving values between different activities.
 While you can create multiple names that do not conflict between different activities, it can get messy real fast.

-Instead of using `GetDefaultSharedPreferences`, just create multiple `GetSharedPreferences` with different names and thus you can store values with the same names without overwriting your values from a different activity.
-(Again, I am not a big fan of this technique for anything more than some simple UI perference settings, see notes at bootom of post)
+Instead of using `GetDefaultSharedPreferences`, create multiple `GetSharedPreferences` with different names and thus you can store values with the same names without overwriting your values from a different activity.
+(Again, I am not a big fan of this technique either for anything more than some simple UI preference settings, see notes at bootom of post)

 i.e.